rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

 programmatically determine if the output of a test is correct?
 Manually writing assertions (the "oracle") is tedious and often incomplete.

-Daikon-style mining provides an **Approximate Oracle**.
+Daikon-style mining provides an _approximate oracle_.
 By observing *gold* runs of a program, we can treat the resulting invariants as a specification of correct behavior.